Finesse/MicroDB/README.md

 You can combine it with a third-party SQL query builder to rock the database.

+Key features:

+* No silly query builder, only clear SQL.
+* No external dependencies.
-It required the [PDO extension](http://php.net/manual/en/book.pdo.php) (available by default in most of servers).
+  It required only the [PDO extension](http://php.net/manual/en/book.pdo.php) which is available by default in most of servers.
+* Exceptions on errors.

 ## Installation